Entacapone: Mechanism of action

 Entacapone is a selective and reversible inhibitor of catechol-O-methyltransferase (COMT).
 COMT eliminates biologically active catechols present in catecholamines (dopamine, norepinephrine, and epinephrine) and their hydroxylated metabolites.
 When administered with a decarboxylase inhibitor, COMT acts as the major metabolizing enzyme for levodopa and metabolizes it to 3-methoxy-4-hydroxy-L-phenylalanine (3-OMD) in the brain and in the periphery.

 For the treatment of Parkinson's disease, entacapone is given as an adjunct to levodopa and an aromatic amino acid decarboxylase inhibitor, carbidopa.
-Entacapone inhibits COMT in the periphery (but not, or at most marginally, in the brain) and the metabolism of levodopa, thus increasing plasma levels of levodopa and causing more constant dopaminergic stimulation in order to reduce the signs and symptoms presented in the disease.
+Entacapone is peripherally selective and inhibits COMT in the body but not in the brain.
+As a result, entacapone inhibits the peripheral metabolism of levodopa, thus increasing plasma levels of levodopa.
+This causes more constant dopaminergic stimulation in order to reduce the signs and symptoms presented in the disease.

 Pharmacokinetics

 Absorption

 The time to highest blood plasma concentrations is approximately one hour.
 The substance undergoes extensive first-pass metabolism.
 Absolute oral bioavailability (F) is 35%.